TinyLLaVA/TinyLLaVA_Factory/README.md

 - [ ] Add support for Ollama and llama.cpp.
 - [ ] Developers' guide / How to build demo locally.
 - [ ] Model Zoo Descriptions.
-- [x] Colab examples and inference.
+- [x] Examples and inference.
 - [x] Release code for training.
 - [ ] Add descriptions for evaluation.
-- [ ] Add descriptions for data preparation.
+- [x] Add descriptions for data preparation.
 - [ ] Release TinyLLaVA-1.5B and TinyLLaVA-2.0B.
 - [x] Release TinyLLaVA-3.1B.
 - [x] Release the evaluation code and weights today(2024.2.23).